andy-byers/CalicoDB/README.md

 + Currently, Calico DB only runs on 64-bit Ubuntu and OSX
 + Uses a single WAL file, which can grow quite large in a long-running transaction
 + WAL is only used to ensure ACID properties on the current transaction and is truncated afterward
-+ Has a limit on key length, equal to roughly 1/4 of the page size
++ Has a hard limit on key length, equal to roughly 1/4 of the page size
 + Doesn't support concurrent transactions
 + Doesn't provide synchronization past support for multiple cursors, however `std::shared_mutex` can be used to coordinate writes (see `/test/integration/test_rw.cpp` for an example)